basil

 - herb

 basil, (Ocimum basilicum), annual herb of the mint family (Lamiaceae), grown for its aromatic leaves.
 Basil is likely native to India and is widely grown as a kitchen herb.
-The leaves are used fresh or dried to flavour meats, fish, salads, and sauces; basil tea is a stimulant.
+The leaves are used fresh or dried to flavor meats, fish, salads, and sauces; basil tea is a stimulant.

 Physical description

 Basil leaves are glossy and oval-shaped, with smooth or slightly toothed edges that typically cup slightly; the leaves are arranged oppositely along the square stems.
-The small flowers are borne in terminal clusters and range in colour from white to magenta.
+The small flowers are borne in terminal clusters and range in color from white to magenta.
 The plant is extremely frost-sensitive and grows best in warm climates.
-Basil is susceptible to Fusarium wilt, blight, and downy mildew, especially when grown in humid conditions.
+Basil is susceptible to fusarium wilt, blight, and downy mildew, especially when grown in humid conditions.

 The essential oil content is 0.1 percent, the principal components of which are methyl chavicol and d-linalool.